Exposé (group)

 Exposé is an American freestyle vocal group originally formed in 1984 in Miami, Florida.
 The group has primarily consisted of lead vocalists Jeanette Jurado, Ann Curless, and Gioia Bruno.
-The group achieved much of its success between 1984 and 1993, becoming the first group to attain four top 10 entries on the Billboard Hot 100, including the 1988 number one single "Seasons Change."
+The group achieved much of its success between 1984 and 1993, becoming the first group to attain four top 10 entries on the Billboard Hot 100 from a debut album, including the 1988 number one single "Seasons Change."
 Exposé’s seven consecutive Top 10 hits on the US Hot 100 landed them behind only The Supremes (with nine consecutive Top 10 hits) for most Top 10 hits by an all-female group.
 In March 2015, Billboard magazine named the group the eighth most successful girl group of all time.

 The group was popular in dance clubs and the mainstream Top 40, as well as adult contemporary charts in the United States.
 They toured and recorded music from 1984 to 1995, then retired from recording and public performances until 2003.